-The International Association of Art (IAA) has been affiliated to UNESCO as a non-governmental organization (NGO) since 1954 and is universally recognized as the only international professional association in the field of visual arts.
-The members are national association of artists in the fields of painting, sculpture, printmaking and other forms of creative work in the visual arts.
+The International Association of Art (IAA) has been affiliated to UNESCO as a non-governmental organization (NGO) since 1954 and is recognized as the only international professional association in the field of visual arts.
+The members are national artists' associations in the fields of painting, sculpture, printmaking and other forms of creative work in the visual arts.

 The IAA card is recognized and accepted by museums and art institutions around the world and is an important tool for the artists in their professional artistic research.
-These institutions, large or small, recognize the benefit they gain from enabling the artists (in the same way as art critics and art journalists) to visit exhibitions, art events and collections of art, to carry on research and to gain inspiration.
+These institutions recognize the benefit they gain from enabling the artists (in the same way as art critics and art journalists) to visit exhibitions, art events and collections of art, to carry on research and to gain inspiration.

 Professional visual artists are eligible to apply for the IAA card.
 The following conditions should be fulfilled:

-- If you are a member of an organization associating professional visual artists you should prove the membership with fees paid for the current year.
+- If you are a member of an organization associating professional visual artists you need to prove the membership.

-- If you are not a member of an organization associating professional visual artists you should prove that you have a professional degree in fine arts (unless you are a well-respected person in the visual arts scene).
+- If you are not a member of an organization associating professional visual artists you need to prove that you have a professional degree in fine arts (unless you are a well-respected person in the visual arts scene).

-The validity of the card is different in each country (e.g. for one calendar year or two years on from the date of issue).
+The validity of the card is different in each country.
 Please contact your National Committee for detailed information.

-The IAA card has an unified design: a front side with regional character, working as national card, and a back in blue colour with an uniform design in all countries.
 The office of IAA Europe provides a graphic template, which is available upon request for the National Commitees and has to be updated according to regional differences.
-The card has a walled size and is made of plastic.

 Acceptance of IAA card

-Unfortunately, there is no official list of institutions which accept the card, but several countries provide a listing of museums and institutions accepting it.
+There is no official list of institutions, which accept the card, but several countries provide a listing of museums and institutions accepting it.
 Please find an overview here: